vivrehal/Auth_Sys/README.md

 2. Enchant it: `ar rcs libvcrypt.a vcrypt.o`.
 3. Enshroud Auth_Sys: `gcc auth_sys.c -o auth_sys -L. -lvcrypt`.

-## Join Our Quest: Contribute and Contact
+## Join the Quest: Contribute and Contact

 Step into the adventure!
 Whether you refine our encryption epic or add your chapter, we're here to collaborate.